Should your brand fonts be used in your website design?

 - Roboto is a neo-grotesque sans-serif typeface family developed by Google as the system font for its mobile operating system Android.
 It was officially made available for free download on January 12, 2012.

 - Lato is a sans serif typeface family started in the summer of 2010 by Warsaw-based designer Łukasz Dziedzic (“Lato” means “Summer” in Polish).
-In December 2010 the Lato family was published under the Open Font License by his foundry tyPoland, with support from Google.
+In December 2010 the Lato family was published under the Open Font Licence by his foundry tyPoland, with support from Google.

 - Montserrat is a “libre sans text typeface for the web, inspired by the signage found in a historical neighborhood of Buenos Aires” designed by Julieta Ulanovsky in 2011 thanks to a successful Kickstarter campaign.